DLR-RY/outpost-core/README.md

 <img src="doc/images/OUTPOST_logo.png" height="200px" />

+# IMPORTANT NOTICE

+You are looking at an old revision of OUTPOST.
+While the development of OUTPOST continues, this repository is **not** actively maintained anymore.

+**If you are interested in OUTPOST, its current state of development and/ or the satellite-specific modules, please contact outpost[at]dlr.de.**

+# README.md

 The **OUTPOST** library (Open modUlar sofTware PlatfOrm for SpacecrafT) is developed at the [German Aerospace Center (DLR)][] and provides an execution platform targeted at embedded systems running mission